-Summer’s coming (we promise) and here’s an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when they notice that dreadful sound; drip… drip… drip.
-They turn their head to see the cat licking at a puddle that’s steadily forming on the dining room floor.
-Suddenly: Worry, stress, and that “how much will this cost?” feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the central air conditioner is frozen solid.
-This can occur anywhere, from Voorhees to Africa, regardless of climate.
+Summer’s coming (believe it or not) and here’s a common scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when they notice that terrible sound; drip… drip… drip.
+They glance over to see the cat licking at a puddle that’s steadily forming on the bathroom floor.
+Just like that, the mood changes: Concern, stress, and that “how much will this cost?” feeling.
+What caused the leak?; water heater, leaky toilet, shower, faucet?
+Nope – the air conditioning equipment may be frozen.
+This can strike anywhere, from the U.S. to Timbuktu, regardless of climate.

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Voorhees area home.
-The two main reasons why the evaporator coil may freeze:
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+There are two primary reasons the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly transfer heat, and consequently 'overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly dissipate heat, and in essence ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+In short, the A/C transformed into an old-school icebox.

 This can become a pricey repair.
-When your air conditioner ices over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a new system.
-In fact, many people are forced to choose between installing a new system vs repairing the old model.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+When your AC freezes over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+Unfortunately, many homeowners are forced to pick between installing a new system and repairing the damaged unit.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of getting a less expensive emergency.